lyft/xiblint/README.md

   Checks for labels with outlets into a view controller that have no accessibility identifiers.
   Labels with outlets might get dynamic text, and therefore should be accessible to UI testing.

+- `enforce_runtime_attributes`

+  Ensures a runtime attribute is set to one of the allowed values.
+Configure `runtime_attributes` in a custom rule configuration using `rules_config` (see below).
+Use `null` as an option to allow no value.

+- `enforce_system_properties`

+  Ensures a property in a system type is set to one of the allowed values.
+Configure `system_properties` in a custom rule configuration using `rules_config` (see below).
+Use `null` as an option to allow default value.

 - `named_colors`

   Ensures all colors are using named colors from an asset catalog.
 Configure `ignore_alpha` (default is `false`) in a custom rule configuration using `rules_config` (see below) if you’d like to ignore colors with alpha.